-With respect to "non-routine" matters, such as the election of directors, the advisory vote on the compensation of our Named Executive Officers, and the advisory vote on the frequency of future advisory votes on executive compensation, a bank, brokerage firm, or other nominee is not permitted under the SRO rules to vote its clients' shares if the clients do not provide instructions.
+With respect to "non-routine" matters, such as the election of directors, a bank, brokerage firm, or other nominee is not permitted under the SRO rules to vote its clients' shares if the clients do not provide instructions.
 The bank, brokerage firm, or other nominee will so note on the voting instruction form, and this constitutes a "broker non-vote."
 "Broker non-votes" will be counted for purposes of establishing a quorum to conduct business at the meeting, but not for determining the number of shares voted FOR, AGAINST, ABSTAINING or WITHHELD FROM with respect to such non-routine matters.